 Among the five factors that were identified as being important to HTL production, the relative importance of these factors varies, primarily based on CAFO or POTW resource availability and energy demand (Table 4).
 Initial commercial maturity of HTL is the most important factor for HTL production for both CAFO and POTW resources.
 However, for the remaining factors, rank differs between POTW and CAFO resources, primarily because of the assumption that POTWs have greater access to end-use markets for CNG.
 For POTWs, the remaining factors are RIN multiplier, PTC REC multiplier, and construction duration multiplier, whereas for CAFOs they are construction duration multiplier, RIN multiplier, and disposal cost.
 The RIN multiplier is ranked higher at POTWs because RINs provide a strong incentive for CNG production and POTWs have greater CNG production.

 The differences in rank by region for all resources reflects the relative energy shares of the two resources in the two regions.
-The All Resources, California ranking pattern matches the CAFO pattern because CAFOs are the greater energy resource in California, and the All Resources, rest of the United States ranking represents a blend of the two resource patterns.
-Similarly, the All Resources, US rankings represents a blend of the rest of the United States and California resource patterns.
+The All Resources, CA ranking pattern matches the CAFO pattern because CAFOs are the greater energy resource in California, and the All Resources, ROTUS ranking represents a blend of the two resource patterns.
+Similarly, the All Resources, US rankings represents a blend of the ROTUS and CA resource patterns.

 Table 4.
 Importance rank for cumulative total energy for all resources and HTL energy by resource and region from 2015 to 2040.